univalence/zio-notion/docs/page/update-page.md

-val operation = removeCover                    // Remove the current cover of the page (Stateless) val operation = setIcon(newIcon)               // Set a new icon to the page (Stateless) val operation = setCover(newCover)             // Set a new cover to the page (Stateless) val operation = removeProperty(propertyName)   // Remove the propertyName property of the page (Stateless) val operation = $"col1".asCheckbox.patch.check // Check the col1 checkbox property (Stateless) val operation = $"col1".asNumber.patch.ceil    // Apply a transformation to the col1 number property (Stateful)
+val operation = removeCover                    // Remove the current cover of the page (Stateless) val operation = setIcon(newIcon)               // Set a new icon to the page (Stateless) val operation = setCover(newCover)             // Set a new cover to the page (Stateless) val operation = removeProperty("name")         // Remove the property "name" of the page (Stateless) val operation = $"col1".asCheckbox.patch.check // Check the col1 checkbox property (Stateless) val operation = $"col1".asNumber.patch.ceil    // Apply a transformation to the col1 number property (Stateful)
 ```